Celtic Studies and Scottish Studies PhD

 As part of our research community, you will be immersed in a world of knowledge exchange, with lots of opportunities to share ideas, learning and creative work.

-Activities range from a regular seminar series (with talks by staff, research students and visiting speakers), the annual O'Donnell Lecture, performances and traditional music sessions, and a range of conferences, including a colloquium series with Scandinavian Studies on Thinking About Mythology in the 21st Century.
+- a range of conferences, including a colloquium series with Scandinavian Studies on Thinking About Mythology in the 21st Century

 Our graduates tell us that they value the School of Literatures, Languages and Cultures' (LLC) friendliness, the connections they make here and the in-depth guidance they receive from our staff, who are published experts in their field.